Alumni

 NYRI BAKKALIAN (2017), completed her PhD in the History Department, Supervised by Evelyn S. Rawski (History).
 Dissertation Title: "The Sparrow's Dream: The Meiji Revolution and Local Self-Assertion in Northeastern Japan"

-SHALMIT BEJARANO (2010) is Lecturer at Hebrew Univesity and Tel Aviv University.
+SHALMIT BEJARANO (2010) recieved a PhD in History of Art and Architecture.
+Supervised by Karen M. Gerhart.
+Lecturer at Hebrew Univesity and Tel Aviv University.

 BLAINE CONNOR (2010) is Associate Service Fellow (Behavioral Scientist) in the Human Factors Branch, Office of Mine Safety and Health Research (OMSHR), National Institute for Occupational Safety and Health (NIOSH), Center for Disease Control and Prevention (CDC).